 Where to Stay: Mount Koya’s Best Shukubo (Temple Lodging)

 For many travelers, one of the highlights of visiting Mount Koya is a stay at a shukubo.

 While a stay at a Buddhist temple lacks many of the conveniences you would find at a modern hotel, it is the experience of a temple stay on this spiritual mountain that makes it worthwhile.

 You’ll have the chance to interact with resident monks (at some temples there are English-speaking monks), and enjoy shojin ryori meals of traditional Buddhist vegetarian cuisine.

-Sleeping arrangements are also traditional, and indeed staying at a shukubo has many similarities to staying in a ryokan, though it’s important to note that shukubo tend to be on the spartan and rustic side.
+Sleeping arrangements are also traditional, and indeed staying at a shukubo has many similarities to staying in a ryokan.
+However, it’s important to note that shukubo are definitely more on the rustic and spartan side.

 - Ichijo-in is another high-quality temple, also renowned for its cuisine.

 - Hongaku-in is a good shukubo with relatively standard rooms, but is also noteworthy thanks to its excellent cuisine.